 Pre-COVID 19, my day-to-day tasks consisted of assisting in the development of educational presentations, articles and materials.
 In addition, I led specific projects to expedite the adoption of serious illness strategies and standards among health plans and ACOs.
 These projects included collaborative efforts and initiatives with other partner organizations, and conducting ongoing interviews and investigations on needs, opportunities, and barriers to advancing payment for and access to palliative care.

 NCHEC: How is Palliative Care defined by your organization?

 Lauren: Palliative care is specialized medical care for people living with a serious illness.
 This type of care is focused on providing relief from the symptoms and stress of the illness.
-The goal is to improve quality of life for both the patient and the family.
+The goal is to improve the quality of life for both the patient and the family.

-Palliative care is provided by a specially trained team of doctors, nurses and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
+Palliative care is provided by a specially trained team of doctors, nurses, and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
 Palliative care is based on the needs of the patient, not on the patient’s prognosis.
 It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment.

 NCHEC: How have your responsibilities changed as a result of COVID-19?

 Lauren: Due to COVID-19, my priorities have completely shifted.
 I, along with my supervisor, track the daily policy changes being made by Medicare/Medicaid and state governments that pertain to palliative care teams (e.g., telehealth expansion, licensure portability/flexibility, early prescription refills, etc.).
 I have also been assisting with more strategy-specific tasks to help promote CAPC’s CAPC Rapid Response Toolkit to health organizations, hospital associations, etc.

 NCHEC: Do you think your role as a health education specialist be permanently altered due to this worldwide pandemic?